samCrock/watchlist/README.md

 # Watchlist

-Save locally a list of movies you want to watch
+Save locally a list of movies or tv shows you want to watch

 ## Local Development Mode